-The Lighthouse Works' fellowship program accepts artists working in a wide range of disciplines, but we are best able to accommodate painters and visual artists, writers, and musicians and composers.
+The Lighthouse Works' fellowship program accepts artists working in a wide range of disciplines, but we are best able to accommodate visual artists, writers, and musicians.
 Artistic excellence is the primary criterion for acceptance as a Lighthouse Works fellow.

 Any serious artist at any stage of his or her career is welcome to apply through our online application system.
-Applicants are required to fill out an application form and to submit work samples and a personal statement.
-While our staff reviews applications for completeness, a panel of experts in the applicant's field evaluates each portfolio.
-Because the fellowship program accepts only 12 to 15 artists a year, our process is necessarily quite selective.
+Applicants are required to fill out an application form and to submit work samples and a statement of intent.
+While our staff reviews applications for completeness, a panel of professionals in the applicant's artistic field evaluates each portfolio.
+Because the fellowship program accepts only 20 artists a year, our process is necessarily quite selective.

-While fellows' primary obligation is to the solitary pursuit of their creative projects, we do ask every artist to participate in an exhibition, reading or performance for the public at the conclusion of their fellowship season.
-In addition, fellows have the chance to teach workshops with students, and most of our past fellows have taken that opportunity.
-The partnership between The Lighthouse Works and Fishers Island School is a mutually beneficial one, allowing artists to share their knowledge and be reinvigorated by youthful energy, while students are offered an exciting extension to their curriculum and a chance to see that, yes, you can make art for a living.
+While fellows' primary obligation is to the solitary pursuit of their creative projects, we do ask every artist to participate in a single studio tour, reading or performance for the public at the conclusion of their fellowship.
+In addition, fellows have the chance (though they are not required) to teach workshops, mentor students, or invite them for studio visits, and many of our past fellows have taken that opportunity.

-Our program is unique in its size and intimacy.
-In 2012 we invited two artists at a time, and in 2013 we’ll invite three artists for each fellowship season.
-In a program this small, everyone—from artists to board members to those who run the program to the workers trailing to the ferry at day's end—gets to know each other.
-In this way the fellowship, while allowing more than enough solitude and unstructured work time, also facilitates conversation, collaboration, and friendship.
+Our program is unique in its size and intimacy; we invite just three artists for each fellowship season.
+In a program this small, everyone—from artists to staff to community members to the workers trailing to the ferry at day's end—gets to know each other.
+Thus the fellowship, while allowing ample solitude and plenty of unstructured work time, also allows for conversation, collaboration, and friendship.

 Any serious artist at any stage or his or her career is welcome to apply for a Lighthouse Works fellowship through our online application system.

-Applicants are required to fill out an application form and to submit work samples and a personal statement.
+Applicants are required to fill out an application form and to submit work samples and a statement of intent.
 Further explanation of the application materials can be found here.

-While our staff reviews applications for completeness, a panel of experts in the applicant’s field evaluates each portfolio.
-Finalists will be invited for phone interviews, and all applicants will be informed of the committee's decision by the notification date for the relevant application period.
-We look forward to seeing your work!
+While our staff reviews applications for completeness, a jury of experts in each artist's field evaluates the applications.
+Finalists will be invited for phone or skype interviews, and all applicants will be informed of the committee's decision by the notification date for the relevant application period.

 As we may have mentioned elsewhere, The Lighthouse Works' fellowship program is unique in its size and intimacy.
-While other artists’ residency programs house artists in private cottages or in communal dorms, on Fishers Island our fellows are housed—well, in a house.
-Fellows live in the home of Kelly Ramsey and Nate Malinowski, Co-Executive Directors of the program, along with their independent yet loving cat, Weezy.
-Fellows have private bedrooms but share two bathrooms, a kitchen and living space with the directors and the other artists.
-The house is always stocked with food (with special requests and dietary needs accommodated), and most nights the directors cook for—and eat dinner with—the fellows at one big table.
+While other residency programs house artists in private cottages or in communal dorms, on Fishers Island our fellows are housed—well, in a house.
+Fellows share a home with our program's directors.
+Fellows have private bedrooms but share bathrooms, a kitchen and living space.
+The house is always stocked with food (with dietary needs accommodated), and most nights the directors cook for—and eat dinner with—the fellows.
 Past fellows have loved the supportive, familial nature of this arrangement.

-The Lighthouse Works has dedicated studio spaces in the Ferry Annex Building, located adjacent to the cove where the ferry arrives and departs on the north side of the island.
+The Lighthouse Works has studio spaces in the Ferry Annex Building, located adjacent to the cove where the ferry arrives and departs on the north side of the island.
 Our studios for visual artists are at least 20'x20', with great light and views of the ocean.
+We have a small wood shop, metal working capabilities, and a print shop available to our fellows to assist them in the making of their work.
+Our writer's studio is 9'x12' with a partial view of the water.
 Please contact us if you are an applicant or prospective fellow and have questions about our studio facilities.

 When planning to come to Fishers Island, you should know that life is dictated by the ferry schedule.
 You should also realize that you cellular phone is likely to function poorly, if at all, and that sometimes the internet just goes out for a day.
 Mail doesn’t arrive when your online tracking says it has, and you don’t dare ask where it is.
 Everything— everything—is a little bit more expensive.

 In exchange for these inconveniences and peculiarities, you might cook your dinner over a bonfire on a completely deserted beach, or go swimming in the Atlantic in late September.
-If you were walking down the road with a heavy bag, someone would pull over and offer you a ride.
+If you're walking down the road in the rain, someone will pull over and offer you a ride.
 You will learn everyone's name, and every single person you pass will raise his hand in a friendly "island wave."
 Try plucking an oyster out of the sound, or sailing out of the harbor past a family of seals, and perhaps you'll feel as we do: it's a very odd place, but we never want to leave.

 Here’s a video, by Andrew Deutsch, that might give you an idea of what life here, and in The Lighthouse Works’ fellowship program, is like.